 You will receive a comprehensive boat and area briefing with a qualified boat briefer when you arrive at our base, which is included in your bareboat charter.
-The briefing will include a thorough introduction to your vessel, it's fittings and your cruising area.
-Our briefer will assist you in planning the ideal itenerary and show you how to manouvre your vessel.
-If you prefer that our boat briefer accompanies you for some additional sail guide training for the first few hours of your charter until you are confident, we can arrange this too.
-Pricing is available on request.
+The briefing will include a thorough introduction to your vessel, its fittings and your cruising area.
+Our briefer will assist you in planning the ideal itinerary and show you how to manoeuvre your vessel.

 Take the pressure off with a sail guided holiday.
 Whether you're a novice wanting to cruise around the Whitsunday Islands or an expert looking for a chance to relax having a sail guide on board allows you to enjoy as much or as little sailing as you want.

 Our sail guide will be happy to sail, motor and anchor the vessel for you while on your charter holiday.
 All of our sail guides are qualified and highly experienced, and will be able to provide recommendations on anchorages, assist and provide a wealth of knowledge, while showing you as little or as much as you would like to know about sailing.
 You, the skipper and your crew will still have full responsibility for the vessel, it's inventory and all its fittings, so it is important to assist the Sail Guide as needed.

 You pay a daily rate on top of your boat charter, so you have absolute flexibility to choose the days that suit you.
 All you need to do is provide your sail guide with a separate cabin to sleep in and food and drink for each day of your charter.

 Our friendly, qualified and experienced sail guides are available at any time of the year, providing expert local knowledge and sailing expertise on one of our world-class yachts.
 You can organise a sail guide for your entire trip or just a day or two, whichever suits you.